Tarawa Entry Requirements

 Includes

-How to Apply: Apply online through the official Kiribati Immigration portal.
-Processing typically takes 3-5 business days.
-An approved ETA must be presented upon arrival.
+How to Apply: Apply through the official Kiribati Immigration Department portal.
+Upload passport copy, photograph, travel itinerary, and accommodation confirmation in Tarawa or elsewhere.
+Processing typically takes 5-10 business days.
+Print authorization for presentation upon arrival.

 Visa Required